Back to Blogs

 Misclassifying a worker can result in tax and legal complications, but correcting the mistake is possible with the right steps.

-• Contact the IRS to amend the situation and fix any incorrect filings.
+• Contact the IRS to amend the situation and correct any tax information or filings that were improperly reported.

 • Reclassify workers moving forward and adjust tax filings to reflect their correct employment status.